UCB-Peer-Mentorship/site/README.md

 # Welcome to the Graduate Student Peer Mentorship Program!
 This program is designed to help support incoming UC Berkeley Psychology first-year graduate students.
-First-year students are typically paired with more senior graduate students who can provide insight and guidance on a variety of topics.
+First-year students are paired with current graduate students in the department who can provide insight and guidance on a variety of topics.

 ## Upcoming Events
 Check back for our upcoming Fall semester events for mentors and mentees!